thewtex/thesis/plaque_strain/plaque_strain.rst

 .. highlights::

   |scalespace_long|:  Scale-space images for multi-resolution motion tracking.
-  Carotid plaque RF data in the longitudal view for subject 157 is shown.
+  Carotid plaque RF data in the longitudinal view for subject 157 is shown.
   The levels, whose decimation factors are given in |downsampling_schedule|, are a) level 1, b) level 2, and c) level 3.